Where to Stay in Montreal First Time: 8 Best Areas

 Another impressive building is the Montreal City Hall (Hôtel de Ville) which was built by Henri-Maurice Perrault and Alexander Cowper Hutchison between 1872 and 1878 and was designated a National Historic Site of Canada in 1984.

 Many of the older buildings in Old Montreal have been converted into museums commemorating their notable tenants.
-Château Ramezay which was constructed in 1705 and the Marguerite-Bourgeoys museum are two such locations just down the road from the Notre Dame Basilica.
+Château Ramezay was constructed in 1705 and the Marguerite-Bourgeoys museum are two such locations just down the road from the Notre Dame Basilica.

 Just a short walk from the Notre Dame Basilica is Pointe-à-Callière, the Montreal Museum of Archaeology and History.
 The museum boasts a variety of fascinating exhibits and interactive displays to demonstrate how French and English colonists interacted and co-existed with First Nations people.